🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Research shows that organizations that promote and support DEI are 2.6 times more likely to increase employee engagement and improve retention.

-Consequently, you must strive to create a workplace that identifies and respects people from all backgrounds and sexual orientations.
-There are some ways through which you can promote diversity and inclusion in the workplace.
+Strive to create a workplace that identifies and respects people from all backgrounds and sexual orientations.
+There are ways through which you can promote diversity and inclusion in the workplace.
 They are as follows:

 • Provide diversity and inclusion training